troycomi/snakemake-training/3_wildcards/README.md

 if it is no longer needed.

-Input functions can be any function, but most often I use them to aggregate files or select a value from a dictionary.
+Input functions can be any function, but most often I use them to aggregate files or select a value from a dictionary or dataframe.

 ## Exercise 5
 Replace the hard coded input and output files of the bwa rule with wildcards.
 Try running with `snakemake -nq` to make sure you have valid syntax and all inputs can be found.
 Compare with `Snakemake_final`.

-In the testing directory, run `snakemake -s ../3_wildcards/Snakefile -nq`.
+In the `testing` directory, run `snakemake -s ../3_wildcards/Snakefile -nq`.
 Do the planned jobs and counts make sense to you?